-A Chinese wedding

-Traditionally a Chinese wedding 0) originated with an elaborate marriage the bride and groom's parents - not the young people themselves.
-When the boy's parents had identified a 2) bride for their son, they sent a go-between to the girl's house with presents for her parents.
-If the offer was 3) to the girl's parents, they sent back a special chart with the date and hour that their placed on the ancestral altar for three days.
-In the 5) of any inauspicious omens, such as quarrels, accidents or in the family, the chart was then given to an astrology expert, to discover whether the 7) bride would make a good wife for their son.
-Should the expert look 8) on the girl's horoscope, 9) of the whole process took place with the boy's horoscope.
-Only after this, would a personal, face-to-face of the two young people be made.
+🎭 A Chinese wedding 💐 \$ Traditionally a Chinese wedding 0) originated with an elaborate marriage ORIGIN 1) The most important people in this process were the bride and groom's parents - not the young people themselves.
+PROPOSE When the boy's parents had identified a 2) bride for their son, they sent a go-between to the girl's house with presents SUIT for her parents.
+If the offer was 3) to the girl's parents, they sent back a special chart with the date and hour that their ACCEPT daughter was 4) This document would then be BEAR placed on the ancestral altar for three days.
+In the 5) of any inauspicious omens, such as quarrels, accidents or ABSENT 6) in the family, the chart was then given to an ILL astrology expert, to discover whether the 7) bride would make a good wife for their son.
+Should the expert look PROSPECT 8) on the girl's horoscope, then a FAVOUR 9) of the whole process took place with the boy's horoscope.
+Only after this, would a personal, face-to-face REPEAT 10) of the two young people be made.
+INTRODUCE